The 23 Most Common SPIDERS in Iowa! (ID Guide)

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Iowa in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map